smota-git/sudoku-python/README.md

 ## Features

-* Solves standard 9×9 Sudoku puzzles.
+* By default, solves standard 9×9 Sudoku puzzles.
+Supports other square Sudoku sizes based on `sqrt_of_max`, such as 4×4, 9×9 or 16×16.
 * Generates candidate lists for empty cells.
 * Detects naked singles.
 * Detects hidden singles in rows, columns and 3×3 blocks.